UIU-Developers-Hub/Sir-Kothay/README.md

 # [Sir Kothay?](!https://sirkothay.pythonanywhere.com/)

-*"Sir Kothay Achen"* is a lightweight web application that allows users to leave messages for others via a unique, shareable URL.
+*"[Sir Kothay?](!(!https://sirkothay.pythonanywhere.com/))"* is a lightweight web application that allows users to leave messages for others via a unique, shareable URL.
 Each message will have a dedicated page, and a QR code will be generated for easy sharing.

 The platform is built using **Django** and **Tailwind CSS**, hosted on **PythonAnywhere**.
 Future updates will include scheduling and a messaging system.